shaunlebron/hammock/README.md

 "hammocks."

 Hammocks are a bit like [Om cursors], except they are anchored to two separate
 trees: a read-only "source" tree and write-only "destination" tree.
-The following functions are created to perform and remember simple transformations:
+These anchor points on the hammock move along their respective trees as data is transformed from source to destination.
+A log of the anchor positions is kept for each transformation in order to remember the relationship between source and destination branches.

+We cannot simply perform these transformations with usual data operations and pure functions, since they preclude the possibility of knowing where data is being read from and written to.
+Instead, we must use functions/operations that deal with hammocks, which can still be made as composable as pure functions are.

 ## Usage